Inverse Random Source and Cauchy Problems for Semi-Discrete Stochastic Parabolic Equations in Arbitrary Dimensions: Introduction

-\begin{remark} We observe that if we consider $h$ to be small enough and the norm $|\Lambda_2(w)|{X_2}$ to be small compared to the constant $\mathbf{M}$ (i.e., $|\Lambda_2(w)|{X_2}<\mathbf{M}$), we can recover the estimate presented in \cite{WWW:2024}.
-In that reference, the first two terms in \eqref{eq:teo:secondresult} were neglected. \end{remark} The two inverse problems under consideration are associated with stochastic parabolic equations.
+The above inequality stands for a generalization of \cite[Theorem 2.6]{WWW:2024}.
+Moreover, in \cite[Remark 2.11]{WWW:2024} the authors claim that \cite[Theorem 2.6]{WWW:2024} implies the uniqueness of this inverse problem.
+This latter conclusion is incorrect.
+Indeed, by examining the proof of that Theorem and assuming that the measurements are zero, we see that in the unlabeled inequality preceding \cite[Inequality 5.16]{WWW:2024}, an exponential error term remains, which prevents one to concluding a uniqueness result.
+For this reason, in inequality \eqref{eq:teo:secondresult} appears the term $\mathbf{M}e^{-\mathcal{C}h^{-1}}$.
+There is another way to see that a uniqueness result is not possible.
+From \eqref{ine:generalization}, we obtain, up to a constant, $\mathcal{C}e^{-h^{-1}}\leq \|\Lambda_{2}(w)\|^{1-\kappa}_{X_{2}}$.
+Then, assuming zero measurement does not imply uniqueness in this inverse problem.
+This phenomenon is not new in discrete inverse problem: in the continuous case, that term vanishes when the Carleman parameter is taken sufficiently large, while in the discrete setting this is not allowed because the discrete mesh size and the Carleman parameter are connected, see Theorems \ref{theo:Carleman_datainterior} and \ref{theo:CarlemanDataboundary}.
+Moreover, similar results are obtained in several estimates for discrete systems; see for instance \cite{EDG:2011,LOPD:2023}. \end{remark}} The two inverse problems under consideration are associated with stochastic parabolic equations.
 Stochastic partial differential equations (SPDEs) have broad applications across multiple disciplines.
 They model phenomena such as particle diffusion and heat propagation in physics, option pricing in finance, epidemic spread and population dynamics in biology, systems with uncertain parameters in engineering, and pollutant dispersion in environmental sciences.
 These equations incorporate randomness and uncertainty, making them particularly suitable for modeling inherently unpredictable phenomena.
 Consequently, stochastic PDEs often provide more realistic representations than their deterministic counterparts.
 Nevertheless, research on inverse problems for stochastic PDEs remains limited.
 For further details, see \cite[Chapter 5]{lu2021mathematical} and the references therein.